Table of contents

 Before the development of behavior genetics research and biometrics, as we know it today, psychologists like Raymond Cattell (1905-1998) became prolific with their proposals and trait theories on human development and how the environment and culture influence it.

-As mentioned earlier, multiple studies delve into the topic, from an article explaining the evolutionary genetics of personality in 2007 to the more in-depth analyses of the role of genes.
+As mentioned earlier, research shows there may be certain genetic mechanisms involved, from an article explaining the evolutionary genetics of personality in 2007 to the more in-depth analyses of the role of genes.

 A particular study from 2014 takes a deeper look at how genes and environment influence personality development.
 The paper tries to figure out the factors influencing how mentally stable we grow as we get older.